ropensci/rcrossref/cran-comments.md

    License components with restrictions and base license permitting such:
      MIT + file LICENSE
    File 'LICENSE':
-     YEAR: 2016
+     YEAR: 2017
      COPYRIGHT HOLDER: Scott Chamberlain

 ## Reverse dependencies

-* I have run R CMD check on the 1 downstream dependency, and found no problems related to this new version.
+* I have run R CMD check on the 3 downstream dependencies, and found no problems related to this new version.

 -------

-This submission includes new parameters in some functions, caching using rappdirs, and many small improvements/documentation updates, some functions marked defunct, and some deprecated.
+This submission includes xxxx.

 Thanks!
 Scott Chamberlain